Q-approximation of operating characteristics of clinical trial designs: Discussion

 \section{Discussion}

 We introduced \textit{Q-approximations}, a class of procedures for fast approximation of the OCs of clinical trial designs.
 The proposed approach replaces Monte Carlo simulations of clinical trials with simulations of quadratic approximations of the log-likelihood, called Q-likelihoods.
-The centers and curvatures of the Q-likelihoods are simulated using standard asymptotic theory.
+The centers and curvatures of the Q-likelihoods are simulated using standard asymptotic theory and then transformed to construct all key trial quantities such as p-values and posterior probabilities.

+This strategy makes the Q-approximation a general framework for conveniently evaluating the OCs of complex, likelihood-based trial designs, including multistage designs with early stopping (Section \ref{section:multi_stage_Q}), designs that leverage external data (Section \ref{section:Ventz}), and designs with adaptive randomization (Section \ref{section:BAR}).
+The framework is especially useful when broad design exploration is needed: Q-approximations can screen large design and scenario spaces, while standard Monte Carlo simulation can be reserved for final confirmation of the selected design.

 Q-approximations can be orders of magnitude faster than Monte Carlo simulations.
 We reduce the computational budget by sampling only the centers of the Q-likelihoods instead of repeatedly simulating patient profiles and outcomes.
 Furthermore, in many cases computations related to inference and prediction are greatly simplified because the Q-likelihood is proportional to a Gaussian kernel, which allows closed-form evaluation of quantities that are otherwise intractable.
 This often eliminates the need for MCMC sampling, as in our Examples 3 and 4, leading to computation times hundreds to thousands of times shorter than Monte Carlo simulation.